 Dean for Institutional Diversity

-The senior diversity and inclusion officer of the College reports to the Provost and is a member of the Administrative Executive Committee.
+The senior diversity and inclusion officer of the College reports to the President and is a member of President’s Cabinet.
 The Dean shapes and implements policies, strategies, and initiatives in support of the College’s commitment to diversity, inclusivity, and equity.

 The Allegheny Gateway supports students as they explore their interests, turn those interests into experience, and then apply what they’ve learned to opportunities both in their careers and in their communities.
 Students develop a clear vision of who they are in the world, an inclusive and global perspective, and the commitment to be citizen-leaders addressing the complexities of the modern world.